scripting/reallysimple/README.md

 Here's a <a href="http://feeder.scripting.com/returnjson?feedurl=https%3A%2F%2Frss.nytimes.com%2Fservices%2Fxml%2Frss%2Fnyt%2FTheater.xml">demo app</a> that runs a feed through reallySimple.

+#### tinyFeedReader

+<a href="https://github.com/scripting/tinyFeedReader">tinyFeedReader</a> is a useful Node app that builds on the reallySimple package.

 #### What we build on

 Thanks to Dan MacTough for the <a href="https://www.npmjs.com/package/feedparser">feedparser</a> package.